kubestellar/kubestellar/docs/content/direct/combined-status.md

 ## Introduction to the General Technique

-The general technique involves the following ideas.
+The general technique for combining reported state from WECs is built upon the following ideas:

 1. The way that reported state is combined is specified by the user, in a simple but powerful way modeled on SQL.
 This is chosen because it is a well worked out set of ideas, is widely known, and is something that we may someday want to use in our implementation.
 We do not need to support anything like full SQL (for any version of SQL).
 This proposal only involves one particular pattern of relatively simple SELECT statement, and a different expression language (CEL, which is the most prominent expression language in the Kubernetes milieu).